Frequently Asked Questions (FAQs)

 When you learn that you failed your penultimate attempt, you should contact your study advisor as early as possible in order to be optimally prepared for the last attempt and to inform yourself about possible study alternatives.

 If you have failed your exam in the last attempt, this means that you will lose your enrollment status in our program by the end of the semester.
-If you don’t have admission for another program you can switch to, you won’t be an enrolled student anymore and subsequently lose your student status.
+If you don’t have admission for another program you can transfer to, you won’t be an enrolled student anymore and subsequently lose your student status.
 If you are in Germany on a study visa this visa becomes invalid, meaning that you become “illegal” and may have to leave Germany and the Schengen area immediately.
 PLEASE TAKE THIS MATTER VERY SERIOUSLY!
 You must inform your local immigration authority as soon as you learn that you will lose your student status.
 Your responsible immigration officer will inform you of your next steps.
 If you have a student job, you will also lose it from the moment you are not an enrolled student anymore.
 The same applies if you live in a student residence/student dorm.
 Please make sure to inform the responsible officers in due time in order to avoid legal problems.

 What else can you do?

-If you have a bachelor’s degree with good to very good grades, at least basic to intermediate German skills and are motivated and open to other options, you can try to find a STEM job in Germany and apply for a conversion of your study visa to a work visa.
+If you have a bachelor’s degree with good to very good grades, at least intermediate German skills (B1/B2) and are motivated and open to other options, you can try to find a STEM job in Germany and apply for a conversion of your study visa to a work visa.
 If this is a viable path for you, please seek advice from our officer of the German Employment Agency, Mr. Hümmer (michael.huemmer[at]arbeitsagentur.de) as soon as possible.

 Please contact Ms. Jahreis of our Examinations Office (helga.jahreis[at]fau.de) when your 120 ECTS are complete and let her know that you would like to take more exams in the current semester and therefore don’t want her to issue your degree certificate yet.
+It is no problem if the exams you want to take take place in the second examination period, i.e. if the exam dates lie in the subsequent semester.
+You are still allowed to take them without having to re-register for the subsequent semester.

-After you have completed your additional exams, please inform Mrs. Jahreis which exams you want to use for your master’s degree and which ones should only be listed in the “Additional Achievements” section of your transcript of records (i.e. without counting towards your degree).
+After you have completed your additional exams, please inform Mrs. Jahreis that you would like her to issue your degree certificates now and let her know which exams you want to use for your master’s degree and which ones should only be listed in the “Additional Achievements” section of your transcript of records (i.e. without counting towards your degree).

 In case you failed some of the addional exams, you can ask Mrs. Jahreis to deactivate them.
 (This is only possible since you already have acquired the necessary 120 ECTS in this scenario).